HaleyColgateKottler/GMMParameterEstimation.jl/docs/src/index.md

  ``\\~\\``

+### Computing moments

 ```@docs
 sampleMoments
 diagonalPerfectMoments
 densePerfectMoments
 ```
-Both expect parameters to be given with weights in a 1D vector, means as a k x d array, and variances as a k x d x d array.
+These expect parameters to be given with weights in a 1D vector, means as a k x d array, and covariances as a k x d x d array for dense covariance matrices or as a list of diagonal matrices for diagonal covariance matrices.

  ``\\~\\``